svandragt/pipeline/README.md

 # pipelines

 Can web frameworks be as simple as two pipelines connected by a datastore?
-Attach functions to the *in* array to process the request.
+Attach functions to the ordered *in* array to process the request.
-Attach functions to the *out* array to process the response.
+Attach functions to the ordered *out* array to prepare the response.

 Request > in pipeline > datastore > out pipeline > Response